 "On May 14, teams of engineers that Mr. Johnson recruited will meet with art students and curators at the Van Gogh Museum in Amsterdam to announce what they think sets real Van Gogh paintings apart from forgeries.
 By analyzing a database of 101 paintings by the artist and his known imitators, the scientists have arrived at what they say are key elements of Van Gogh's 'visual signature,' which can be distilled into numbers.
 This, they say, will give art experts an important new tool to assess works like 'Vase With Fifteen Sunflowers.'
 They can compare how closely a disputed painting's visual signature matches the baseline "signature" derived from the database."[read more]

 The Indian Business Club at MIT has awarded 10 young (under-40) innovators and entrepreneurs of South Asian origin Global Indus Technovators Awards.
 The ten were recognized for their outstanding contributions to biotechnology, information technology and grassroots technology, among others.
 Rajit Manohar received an award in the information technology area for his work on asynchronous FPGAs.

-Assistant Professor José Martínez received a 2006 IBM Faculty Award in recognition of the quality of his research program and its importance to industry.
+Assistant Professors José Martínez and Michal Lipson both received 2006 IBM Faculty Awards in recognition of the quality of their research programs and their importance to industry.